ymarynych/k0rdent-catalog/mkdocs/infra/aws/aws.md

 === "Install"

-    Install cluster template to k0rdent
+    Install template to k0rdent
     ~~~yaml
-    # k0rdent includes the cluster template for AWS out of the box
+    # k0rdent includes the template for AWS out of the box
     ~~~

     Verify cluster template